-The result is the following ranked list.
-Keep scrolling to find out how healthy your favorite cereal really is!
+Keep scrolling to find out how healthy your favorite cereal really is.

 Low sugar, high fiber, and completely free of syrups and preservatives, these good old Grape-Nuts earn a sky-high ranking.
-This stuff also has that short ingredient list we're looking for, plus it's chock-full of vitamins and minerals (boasting 90% of your recommended daily iron, if you can believe it)!
+This stuff also has that short ingredient list we're looking for, plus it's chock-full of vitamins and minerals (boasting 90 percent of your recommended daily iron, if you can believe it)!

-This minimally processed pick has just one ingredient: 100% natural whole grain rolled oats.
-The product has just one gram of sugar and more than 16% of your daily fiber, meaning you'll stay full for hours without crashing.
-Just add a few berries for flavor, and bon appétite.
+This minimally processed pick has just one ingredient: 100 percent natural whole grain rolled oats.
+The product has just one gram of sugar and more than 16 percent of your daily fiber, meaning you'll stay full for hours without crashing.
+Just add a few berries for flavor, and bon appétit.

 Your grandparents probably eat Total every morning, and there's a good reason.
-It's 100% whole grain and offers three grams of fiber, 80% of your daily vitamin C intake, and 100% for both calcium and iron.
+It's 100 percent whole grain and offers three grams of fiber, 80 percent of your daily vitamin C intake, and 100 percent for both calcium and iron.
 However, the ingredient list does feature corn syrup (adding up to five grams of added sugar) and preservatives, which aren't ideal.

-A very low sugar content and 100% whole grain formula make the classic bowl of Wheaties a solid choice.
-You also get 40% of your daily iron intake in just one serving.
+Very low sugar content and 100 percent whole grain formula make the classic bowl of Wheaties a solid choice.
+You also get 40 percent of your daily iron intake in just one serving.
 The ingredient list here is relatively short, which is a plus, but we have to dock a few points for the corn syrup and preservatives.
 It's also worth noting that there are only two grams of fiber here.

 Rice Krispies were my favorite cereal as a kid, which is certainly better than Cookie Crisp, Oreo O's, or any of the other wacky sugar cereals that dominated the late '90s.
 After all, this stuff has very little sugar and plenty of Iron, vitamin A, and vitamin C. But there are additives and preservatives here and very little fiber.
-For a healthier, preservative-free version, try Arrowhead Mills's 100% whole grain and natural puffed rice ($11).
+For a healthier, preservative-free version, try Arrowhead Mills's 100 percent whole grain and natural puffed rice ($9 for a 2-pack).

-Not to be confused with the cinnamon version, Life's original formula is relatively low in sugar and offers 45% of your daily iron intake.
+Not to be confused with the cinnamon version, Life's original formula is relatively low in sugar and offers 45 percent of your daily iron intake.
 Preservatives and artificial colors knock off major points, though.